youngstudent2/youngstudent2/README.md

 <h3 align="center">About me</h3>

-I'm an undergraduate student from **Nanjing University** pursuing a bachelor's degree of Computer Science and Technology and currently working on [**@NJUMSC**](https://github.com/njumsc) as vice-chairman for development
+I'm an undergraduate student from **Nanjing University** pursuing a bachelor's degree of Computer Science and Technology

 - :camera: I enjoy photography, record unique moments of my daily life and trips